WWitman/swagger-node-slack/README-blog2.md

 ## Building the Ticker-bot integration

 Let's walk through the steps for integrating the `/ticker` API with Slack.
-We're not going to go overboard to explain how to set things up in Slack, but we'll give pointers to keep you on track.
 It's remarkably easy.

 ### First, a quick peek under the hood

 Let's take a quick look at the `swagger-node-slack` project.

->If you're not familiar with the `swagger` NPM module project structure, you can check out [the docs](https://github.com/swagger-api/swagger-node/blob/master/docs/introduction.md), and try the quick-start tutorial if you like.
+>If you're not familiar with the `swagger-node` project structure, you can check out [the docs](https://github.com/swagger-api/swagger-node/blob/master/docs/introduction.md) and try the quick-start tutorial if you like.

 The key to understanding how the `swagger-node-slack` API works is to look at these two files: